adapap/OWScript/README.md

 the number of variables that can be created is the maximum length of an array (\~1000 variables).

 ## Strings
-Strings are now made with enclosing quotes, using `{}` whenever you need to format a value.
+String literals are enclosed with quotes.
+Formatted strings are made with enclosing backticks, using `{}` whenever you want to use a variable instead of a string constant.
-~There are two types of strings in the workshop: string literals and "formatted" strings, which take children as parameters to display.
-To write a string literal, simply enclose it in `"quotes"`, which can be used for rulenames.
-Formatted strings are enclosed with backticks and have the children nested the same way as a value.~
 ```
 Rule "String Demo"
     Event